NativeScript/playground-tutorials/getting-started-ng/success.md

 Now that you’ve learned the NativeScript basics, you’re ready to move on to our next tutorial, which has you built a complete iOS and Android app from scratch.
-To complete the next tutorial there are several options:
+To continue you can:

-* **Option 1** Complete the next tutorial in the Playground
+* **Option 1.
+Complete the next tutorial in Playground**
+Complete <a id="btn-next-tutorial" href="/?template=groceries-ng&tutorial=groceries-ng"><strong>Build a Full App</strong>&nbsp;tutorial in Playground</a>

 * **Option 2.
-Work in a local environment with NativeScript CLI**
+Start working in a local environment with NativeScript CLI & Playground Preview App**
-If you’re comfortable working with a command-line interface, you can install and work with the [NativeScript CLI](https://docs.nativescript.org/angular/start/quick-setup).
-The NativeScript CLI lets you build full iOS and Android apps locally on your development machine.
+If you’re comfortable working with a command-line interface, you can install NativeScript CLI by running `npm i nativescript -g` and use `tns preview` command to preview you app on real device the same way you do it in Playground.

 * **Option 3.
-Work in a local environment with NativeScript Sidekick**
+Start working in a local environment with NativeScript CLI & no limitations**
-[NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick) is a desktop development tool for building NativeScript apps.
-Sidekick offers starter templates to help you get started,as well as tooling for more advanced NativeScript functionality, such as plugins, builds, and debugging.
-You can download and install the appropriate for your operating system: [Windows 64-bit](https://www.nativescript.org/nativescript-sidekick/download-windows-latest),  [macOS 64-bit](https://www.nativescript.org/nativescript-sidekick/download-macos-latest) or [Linux 64-bit](https://www.nativescript.org/nativescript-sidekick/download-linux-latest).
-*By downloading NativeScript Sidekick I acknowledge I have read and agree to the <a href="https://www.nativescript.org/nativescript-sidekick/eula" target="_blank">Terms of Use</a>*.
+If you need to build a production app, you can [do a full install of NativeScript](https://docs.nativescript.org/angular/start/quick-setup) and start working without any limitations.
+The NativeScript CLI lets you build full native iOS and Android apps locally on your development machine.

 As always, if you get stuck, feel free to reach for help on [**Stack Overflow**](https://stackoverflow.com/questions/tagged/nativescript) or ask our experts in [**NativeScript community Slack channel**](http://developer.telerik.com/wp-login.php?action=slack-invitation).
 Have fun building with NativeScript!

-<a id="btn-next-tutorial" href="/?template=groceries-ng&tutorial=groceries-ng">Start the&nbsp;<strong>Build a Full App</strong>&nbsp;tutorial</a>